 The Gare d’Orsay served as a station for barely over 50 years before being converted into a museum.
 The Musée d’Orsay is one of the most popular tourist destinations in Paris today, and there’s plenty of reason behind that.

-The Musée d’Orsay is a must-see for any visitor to France thanks to its world-famous collection of art.
-Every day, with the exception of Monday, the museum is accessible.
+The Musée d’Orsay is a must-see for any visitor to France thanks to its world-famous art collection.
+Every day except Monday, the museum is accessible.
 It closes at 9:45 p.m. from April to September and at 6:45 p.m. the rest of the year.
-Adults pay €12 for admission; students and senior citizens pay €6, and children under 18 years old are free.
+Adults pay €12 for admission; students and senior citizens pay €6, and children under 18 are free.

 4. Museo Nacional del Prado